William P. Dillingham: Death and burial

 Dillingham died in Montpelier on July 12, 1923.
 He was buried in Waterbury's Hope Cemetery.

 Awards and honors

-Dillingham received the following honorary degrees: Master of Arts, University of Vermont (1886); LL.D., Norwich University (1893); LL.D., Middlebury College (1906).

-There is a street named after the Senator in Manchester, VT.
-Dillingham Avenue.
+Dillingham received these honorary degrees, Master of Arts from the University of Vermont in Burlington (1886); LL.D., Norwich University in Northfield, Vermont (1893); LL.D.
+Middlebury College (1906).
+A street (Dillingham Avenue) is named after the senator in Manchester, Vermont.
 It was named after him by Charles F. Orvis (1856-1915), owner of the Orvis Company.

 Family

-Dillingham lived at 7 West Street in Montpelier while serving in the Senate.
-His home was owned by Vermont College for more than 50 years, and served as a dormitory and as office space.
-Known as Dillingham Hall when it was part of the college, the building is once again a private residence.
+Dillingham lived at 7 West Street in Montpelier, Vermont while serving in the Senate.
+His home was owned by Vermont College for more than 50 years and served as a dormitory in addition to office space.
+Known as Dillingham Hall when it was part of the college, the building is again a private residence.

 On December 24, 1874, William P. Dillingham married Mary Ellen Shipman (November 7, 1846—April 25, 1893).
-They had one son, Paul Shipman Dillingham (October 24, 1878—March, 1972).
+They had a son, Paul Shipman Dillingham (October 24, 1878—March, 1972).